Jinntec/Fore/doc/architecture.md

 ![MVC architecture](mvc.png)

 The model represents the data and it's constraints.
-The UI binds to the model via the `<fore-bind> elements.
+The UI binds to the model via the `<xf-bind> elements.
 Actions can be fired by the UI or the model to change the state of the model which in turn will trigger the UI to update itself.

 ### client- and server data model

-To allow full offline-capabilities one day Fore has to pass the relevant data to the client and allow it manipulate data by itself.
+To allow full offline-capabilities Fore has to pass the relevant data to the client and allow it to manipulate the data by itself.

 The primary goal of the new forms solution is to edit XML data.
 However browser do not well with XML natively.
 Furthermore JSON has made the race in the client-side world and the use of XML and XPath